 - Central Michigan University

 Keep reading for the full top 25!

 When it comes to sports management, figures like the fictional Jerry Maguire or the semi-fictional Don King might spring to mind, but the athletics industry is huge, and there are management roles throughout the field.
 From professional and minor league sports to parks and recreation or public schools, managers in athletics keep the business humming.
 A sports administration degree provides the foundations in areas a diverse as sports medicine and kinesiology to accounting, economics, human resources, and even sports psychology.
 Very few occupations have quite as many facets, and a sports management major offers a huge variety in opportunity.

 The best colleges for sports management usually approach the bachelor’s in sports management as an interdisciplinary program, bringing together faculty from business, social sciences, physical education, and law.
-A sports management major is a major in everything related to sports, and the best colleges for sports management know that a good manager needs to know everything that is going on – the numbers, the people, and the business.
+A sports management major is a major in everything related to sports, and the colleges with sports majors know that a good manager needs to know everything that is going on – the numbers, the people, and the business.

 Methodology: How We Ranked the Best Colleges for Sports Management

 Searching out the best colleges for sports management degree programs started at the most obvious place: COSMA accreditation.
-The Commission on Sport Management Accreditation is the nation’s most trusted agency for overseeing sports management education, so all of the institutions on the Bachelor’s Degree Center 25 Best ranking are accredited by COSMA.
+The Commission on Sport Management Accreditation is the nation’s most trusted agency for overseeing sports management education.
+So, all of the institutions on the Bachelor’s Degree Center 25 Best ranking are accredited by COSMA.
+These are the top colleges with sports management majors.
 From there, we ranked programs based on a wide selection of criteria:

 - Return on Investment

 To put together these numbers, we consulted sources like IPEDS, College Scorecard, and Niche, using the most current, reputable data available.
 These programs will provide financial aid and more.
 Sports management degree programs are ranked according to their average score in all five criteria.
 The best sports management colleges follow now!